 Keep your tank clean and safe by using Seachem Prime when setting up a new tank or changing water in an established tank.
 This water conditioner de-chlorinates tap water for use in saltwater or freshwater aquariums.
 It also detoxifies heavy metals, which can be found in both municipal and well water.
 By promoting the nitrogen cycle this water conditioner converts harmful ammonia into a safer form that can be removed by a biological filter.
 This solution does not over-activate protein skimmers.

-In order for this water conditioner for fish tanks to be most effective it needs to be used in aquariums that have biological filtration.
-Without a biofilter nitrates, the end result of the nitrogen cycle, can accumulate.
-In large quantities nitrates can be harmful, so it is necessary to remove this build up.
+In order for this water conditioner for fish tanks to be most effective, it needs to be used in aquariums that have biological filtration.
+Without biofilter nitrates, the end result of the nitrogen cycle can accumulate.
+In large quantities, nitrates can be harmful, so it is necessary to remove this build-up.

-Maintain a healthy aquarium with API Stress Coat water conditioner.
+Maintain a healthy aquarium with an API Stress Coat water conditioner.
 This product is formulated to remove chemicals and elements found in tap water that can be harmful and even lethal to fish.
-Use this water conditioner when setting up a new tank, changing water during maintenance, replacing water lost to evaporation, if fish are injured or sick, or when adding new fish to an aquarium.
+Use this water conditioner when setting up a new tank, changing the water during maintenance, replacing water lost to evaporation if fish are injured or sick, or when adding new fish to an aquarium.

 This water conditioner is not an all-in-one solution.
 That is not to say this product is not a good fit for certain aquariums and water types, but it does not remove ammonia or nitrites.
-In tanks with a low bio load, or aquariums outfitted with biological filtration a water conditioner that handles ammonia may not be necessary.
-In tanks that do not meet those requirements if may be best to supplement Stress Coat with another product, or find a different all-in-one formula that can take on all of the tank’s needs.
+In tanks with a low bioload, or aquariums outfitted with biological filtration a water conditioner that handles ammonia may not be necessary.
+In tanks that do not meet those requirements, it may be best to supplement Stress Coat with another product or find a different all-in-one formula that can take on all of the tank’s needs.

 Rid an aquarium of harmful ammonia and nitrites by adding API Quick Start when starting a new tank or during water changes in an established tank.
 This water treatment can be used in both freshwater fish tanks and marine aquariums.

-Fish naturally produce a slime coat, which is protein based mucous that wards off bacteria while also helping to heal wounds.
-Stress can inhibit the naturally production of a slime coat, which leaves fish susceptible to illness and infection.
-This tap water conditioner helps restore a natural slime coat to keep fish safe, while allowing time to recuperate until they are able to naturally produce this protective barrier.
+Fish naturally produce a slime coat, which is protein-based mucous that wards off bacteria while also helping to heal wounds.
+Stress can inhibit the natural production of a slime coat, which leaves fish susceptible to illness and infection.
+This tap water conditioner helps restore a natural slime coat to keep fish safe while allowing time to recuperate until they are able to naturally produce this protective barrier.